Viral arthritis is a type of arthritis caused by a viral infection. The disease comes on quickly, causing intense swelling and pain in the joints.

 People who come into contact with viruses more often, such as those in contact with children, are more likely to get viral arthritis.

-The onset of viral arthritis can be very dramatic.
-Typically, a young and otherwise healthy person suddenly feels unwell and has intense joint pain and swelling.
-This can cause a lot of anxiety.
-The first thing is to not panic and take a deep breath.
+The sudden onset of viral arthritis symptoms can cause a lot of anxiety.
+It is important to not panic and take a deep breath.

 - Learn as much as you can about this disease

 - Attend your doctor and/or rheumatologist appointments regularly